 Overall, by using virtual screening and intrinsic protein fluorescence quenching binding studies, we have successfully identified two analogues of natural products (compounds 10 and 15) that bind human Hsp90 CTD and disrupt the binding interactions between Hsp90 CTD and PPID, a co-chaperone of Hsp90.
 The IC50 values and apparent KD values to Hsp90 CTD are in the μM region, indicating that they are reasonable inhibitors/binders to the protein.
 For example, they are comparable or better than the IC50 values for novobiocin and silibinin to disrupt Hsp90 CTD-PPID binding, which were ~500 μM and 1 mM respectively.44 Molecular modelling was used to predict the most probable binding modes of the hits to Hsp90 CTD suggesting that our compounds can bind to hydrophobic pockets that are created through the dimerisation of the C-terminal domains.
 Cheminformatics studies showed that both compounds are in lead-like and drug-like spaces, favourable for cell permeability and biocompatibility in general.
 Our work therefore adds to a number of recent studies that use computer modelling to identify, design and develop small molecule-based CTD inhibitors.44,83–87

 The development of Hsp90 CTD inhibitors is not straightforward.
 There are two ways that an inhibitor could target the Hsp90 CTD.
 First is to disrupt the dimerisation of the CTDs, and second to target the interactions between the Hsp90 CTD and its co-chaperones.32 It is worth noting that disruption of Hsp90 dimerisation may also affect co-chaperone binding.
 Numerous Hsp90 CTD inhibitors have been reported to disrupt the dimerisation.
-This can be achieved either through binding at the C-terminal nucleotide binding pocket (e.g. novobiocin and coumarin derivatives)39,40 or by directly interfering the dimerisation interface (e.g. through the use of peptides such as aminoxyrone (AX)).49 Examples that cause disruption between Hsp90 CTD and its TPR-domain co-chaperones through allosteric modulation have also been reported.88 However, to date, there are no examples of small molecule inhibitors that directly targeting the Hsp90 CTD-TPR-domain co-chaperone interface although there are peptide-based inhibitors that target the MEEVD motif to stop co-chaperone binding to Hsp90 CTD such as those that were reported by Rahimi and co-workers.47,48 As our docking results showed that our compounds likely bind to the Hsp90 CTD dimer, our work may represent the first example of using small molecules to directly disrupt Hsp90 CTD-TRP-domain co-chaperone interactions.
+This can be achieved either through binding at the C-terminal nucleotide binding pocket (e.g. novobiocin and coumarin derivatives)39,40 or by directly interfering the dimerisation interface (e.g. through the use of peptides such as aminoxyrone (AX)).49 Examples that cause disruption between Hsp90 CTD and its TPR-domain co-chaperones through allosteric modulation have also been reported.88 However, to date, there are no examples of small molecule inhibitors that directly target the Hsp90 CTD-TPR-domain co-chaperone interface although there are peptide-based inhibitors that target the MEEVD motif to stop co-chaperone binding to Hsp90 CTD such as those that were reported by Rahimi and co-workers.47,48 As our docking results showed that our compounds likely bind to the Hsp90 CTD dimer, our work may represent the first example of using small molecules to directly disrupt Hsp90 CTD-TRP-domain co-chaperone interactions.
 The goal of our studies was to discover novel chemical matter that bind to Hsp90 CTD that can be used for further developments.
 As the two hit compounds are small and drug-like, we therefore believe that they are excellent starting points for further development of Hsp90 CTD inhibitors that interfere with co-chaperone binding interactions.

 Acknowledgments